Introduction to the Six Categories

 There were lines on the mirror, lines on her face.

 She pretended not to notice, she was caught up in the race.

-The first line here refers to lines of cocaine, and to lines on a woman's face, yet also uses lines of sight.
+The first line here most likely refers to lines of cocaine, and links these to the lines on a woman's face, yet there is also an oblique reference to lines of sight.
 The second line picks up on the idea of sight lines, suggesting that while the woman may see her own reflection in the mirror, she doesn't mentally reflect on the damage this could cause.
 Her recklessness connects directly to the title of the song, which is repeated in the chorus: "Life in the Fast Lane" and in the metaphor (6) of driving recklessly:

 They had one thing in common, they were good in bed.

 She said, "Faster, faster, the light's are turning red."